SekaiCyber/python-automation-project/README.md

 ## 💡 Improvement Ideas

-- **Export to CSV** — Write results to a `.csv` file using Python's `csv` module for easier analysis
+- **Export to CSV** — Write results to a `.csv` file using Python's `csv` module for simpler analysis
-- **Send Email Alert** — Use `smtplib` to automatically send an alert when a suspicious IP is detected
+- **Send Email Alert** — Use `smtplib` to send an alert automatically when a suspicious IP is detected
-- **Add Timestamp Filtering** — Filter log entries by time window to avoid false alerts from old data
+- **Add Timestamp Filtering** — To filter entry logs by time windows to avoid false alerts from old data

 ---

 ## ⚠️ Notes

-- The IPs used (`192.168.1.10`, `10.0.0.5`) are **private range IPs** — they are not real or traceable
+- The IP addresses used (`192.168.1.10`, `10.0.0.5`) are **private range IPs** — they are not traceable or real
-- This is a **simulated environment** for educational purposes only
+- This is a **simulated environment** and is for educational purposes only
-- All screenshots have been reviewed to remove personal identifying information
+- All screenshots have been reviewed to redact personal identifying information